conda-forge/conda-forge.github.io/news/2025-04-02-Security-Incident-with-Package-Uploads.md

 - 2025-04-01 21:39 UTC: We deployed a fix to our infrastructure.
 - 2025-04-01 22:20 UTC: We then deployed a new token to our infrastructure and restarted uploads.
 - 2025-04-01 23:02 UTC: The status page [incident](https://github.com/conda-forge/status/issues/194) was marked as resolved.
 - 2025-04-02: We published this announcement and the advisory.
-We requested a CVE from GitHub and will update this notice when we get the number.
+GitHub produced CVE-2025-31484 for us based on our security advisory.